 Want something to listen to or look at right now?

 Along with the books, cds and dvds available at our branches, Yarra Libraries members have free access to eBooks and eAudiobooks, online music and digital magazines.
-Access these at our eCollections page.
+Browse & Borrow our digital resources here.

 eSafety.gov.au is a Federal Government initiative to provide young people using the internet with help and advice on how to handle a situation that disturbs them, such as cyberbullying, unwanted contact, or offensive content.